addtheletters/amusical/README.md

 on deck:
 - ~~MIDI.js for making it actually play the tunes~~ integrated! now just need to implement auto-play
-- ~~replacing canvas display with an interactive HTML output~~ works, thought not exactly as originally intended
+- ~~replacing canvas display with an interactive HTML output~~ works, though not exactly as originally intended
 - actual fake composition based on combinations of shorter segments

 now with the aid of